team-dev-docs/devdocsprod-dev-docs/docs/Initial-Setup/Install-VS-Code-Extension-and-Get-Started.md

 ## Step 1: Go to VS Code Extensions

-In Your Vscode Editor find the Extensions icon in the left side of the page.
+In your VS Code editor find the Extensions icon in the left side of the page.
 ![](/img/install_the_vscode_extension/step_2.png)